-FACE-TO-FACE MEETINGS
+FACE-TO-FACE AND VIRTUAL MEETINGS

-Another way to make your voice heard as an advocate is to request a face-to-face meeting with your legislator.
+Another way to make your voice heard as an advocate is to request a face-to-face or virtual meeting with your legislator.
 A personal visit can be an effective method of getting the attention of legislators and staff.
 Members of Congress will meet their constituents at either their district or D.C. offices.
 To find out if your legislator will be in your district or not, use the schedules provided by the House Majority Leader or at Senate.gov.
-77% of congressional staff believe that these meetings have a significant impact on their legislators' decisions.
+Research shows that 77% of congressional staff believe that these meetings have a significant impact on their legislators' decisions.